Ragnarson/ragnarson-blog/source/posts/2013-10-24-easy-database-migration-using-taps.md

 when we want to transfer database to a different database engine, say from MySQL to PostgreSQL.

 Fortunately there is taps.
 It's a tool for migrating databases.
 From this post you will learn how to use it, how it works and how to resolve its most common problems.
+READMORE

 ## Quick usage example